Data Training Webinars

 One of the most informative measures of agricultural productivity is total factor productivity (TFP).
 Total factor productivity (TFP) measures the overall efficiency with which farmers transform agricultural market inputs (land, labor, capital, and material inputs such as fertilizer and feed) into agricultural outputs.

 USDA's Economic Research Service (ERS) provides information on TFP for the U.S. and other countries.
 The ERS Agricultural Productivity in the U.S. data product provides estimates of outputs, inputs, and TFP for the U.S. farm sector as far back as 1948.
 The ERS International Agricultural Productivity data product supports comparisons of agricultural productivity growth for countries and regions of the world beginning in 1961.

-In this webinar, ERS Agricultural Economists Sun Ling Wang and Stephen Morgan will provide overviews of the two data products and highlight uses of the data.
-They will also demonstrate how to find the data on the ERS website.
+In this webinar, ERS Agricultural Economists Sun Ling Wang and Stephen Morgan provide overviews of the two data products and highlight uses of the data.
+They also demonstrate how to find the data on the ERS website.

 JUNE 29, 2022

 Price Spreads from Farm to Consumer & Meat Price Spreads

 How much of what consumers spend on food at retail stores goes to farmers and ranchers?